Alex de Campi: Comics

 Alex de Campi wrote 2005's mini-series Smoke (published by IDW Publishing, art by Igor Kordey), which was nominated for the Eisner Award for Best Limited Series, and her 2006 manga series Kat & Mouse (published by Tokyopop, art by Federica Manfredi).
 Some of De Campi's work falls outside the superhero genre, with Smoke being a political thriller, and Kat & Mouse detailing the adventures of two mystery-solving high school students (a "CSI for tweens"); she has published work for children (e.g. Agent Boo) and for the European market (e.g. her French language sci-noir series Messiah Complex).

 Her other works includes the Valentine mobile comic, which was the main focus of her column "Uncanny Valleygirl" at the comics industry website Bleeding Cool. and Grindhouse comics for Dark Horse.

 In April 2015, she launched an ongoing thriller at Image Comics titled No Mercy with Carla Speed McNeil.
-In addition, she wrote a mini-crossover series for Archie Comics and Dark Horse Comics titled "Archie vs. Predator" in which the Archie gang meets The Predator.
-The series was the last in which Archie the gang were illustrated in the classic style.
-In 2019, a sequel was released by De Campi "Archie vs. Predator II" in which the rebooted versions of the Archie characters meet the rebooted Predator from the latest film.
-In v2015 she also wrote a two-issue Wonder Woman story, among other comics.
+In addition, she wrote a mini-crossover series for Archie Comics and Dark Horse Comics titled Archie vs. Predator, in which the Archie gang meets The Predator.
+The series features the characters illustrated in the classic Archie style, while the 2019 sequel by de Campi, Archie vs. Predator II, the rebooted versions of the Archie characters meet the rebooted Predator from the then-most-recent film.
+In 2015, she also wrote a two-issue Wonder Woman story, among other comics.

 In 2017, she co-authored with Arthur Wyatt a Judge Dredd story that takes place in the cinematic universe of the 2012 film Dredd, published in issues 386-388 of Judge Dredd Megazine.

-In November 2018 it was announced by the streaming service Crunchyroll that it would produce an anime science fiction series based in the world Blade Runner called Blade Runner: Black Lotus which is scheduled to be released in 2021.
+In November 2018 it was announced by the streaming service Crunchyroll that it would produce an anime science fiction series based in the world of Blade Runner, called Blade Runner: Black Lotus, which was scheduled to be released in 2021.
 De Campi wrote two episodes for the series.

 In 2019 de Campi released a graphic novella called Bad Girls with artist Victor Santos recounting a robbery that takes place in the face of the revolution in Cuba.
 The book was highly acclaimed and won de Campi two nominations for the Eisner Award.
-She received two more nominations for the Eisner's in 2019 for the anthology series "Twisted Romance" she published around Valentine's Day for Image Comics.
+She received two more nominations for the Eisners in 2019 for the anthology series Twisted Romance that she published around Valentine's Day for Image Comics.